jingrk/HDBN/data/README-data.md

 |————\\**songs_audio_emo.npy**: This file contains the mood vectors for the music, with each row corresponding to the music index and representing a 9-dimensional vector.
 The 9 dimensions represent the proportions (distributions) of the moods: Amazement, Solemnity, Tenderness, Nostalgia, Calmness, Power, Joyful activation, Tension, and Sadness.
 Music moods were labeled using a model trained on the Emotify dataset [2].
 Alternatively, other methods can be used to label the music moods based on the audio features.

 |——\\**EmoMusicLJ-small**
-EmoMusicLJ-small is derived from EmoMusicLJ. we performed an additional mapping of user and music indexes between EmoMusicLJ-small and EmoMusicLJ.
+EmoMusicLJ-small is derived from EmoMusicLJ.
+We performed an additional mapping of user and music indexes between EmoMusicLJ-small and EmoMusicLJ.
 To get the original user and music IDs of EmoMusicLJ-small, you can first query the corresponding indexes in EmoMusicLJ, then look up the corresponding original user and music IDs of EmoMusicLJ.

 |————\\**user_music_interactions.csv**: The content of this file consists of all user-music interaction records, provided in the form of (user, music, user-emotion) triples. (**Note**: The values represent the indexes of the user, music, and user emotion tags, not the original IDs.)